Employee Engagement Survey in Cyprus

 • Benchmarking: Compares survey results to internal historical data, industry standards, or external benchmarks such as Best Workplaces™ to provide context and set realistic goals.

-• Customisable Reporting: Generates detailed, tailored reports for leadership and managers, highlighting key findings, trends, and actionable insights.
+• Customizable Reporting: Generates detailed, tailored reports for leadership and managers, highlighting key findings, trends, and actionable insights.

 • Action Planning Tools: Links analytics directly to action plans, helping organisations prioritise the following steps and track the impact of engagement initiatives over time.